gchung05/mdsstat/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs, and no NOTEs.

 ## R CRAN web check results
-There was 1 NOTE: 2 marked UTF-8 strings in data.
-The strings in question are unimportant and serve the greater purpose of a context-releveant, open-source sample dataset.
+There were no ERRORs, WARNINGs, and no NOTEs.

 ## Downstream dependencies
 There are no downstream dependencies.